-Bosch 11255VSR SDS-Plus Bulldog Xtreme Rotary Hammer
+Best Rotary Pick: Bosch 11255VSR SDS-Plus Bulldog Xtreme Rotary Hammer

 If you’re looking for a great all-around performer, then look no further than the Bosch 11255VSR SDS-Plus Bulldog Xtreme Rotary Hammer.
 Note that this is a rotary hammer, not a hammer drill, which means that it is a little larger than other models on the market.
 However, that size increase just means it’s that much more capable.
 This model can reach 1,300 rpm, with up to 58,000 bpm (hammer).
 While this is a corded model, the cord features an interesting rotating turret that protects it against bend-related damage, and also ensures tangle-free use.
 With 36 different locking chisel positions, you can optimize your work angle to suit any needs (ergonomics, tight spaces, etc.), and you will even find that there’s equal power in both forward and reverse.
 Choose from three modes of operation – rotary, rotary hammer, or hammer only.
-Bosch also backs this rotary hammer with one of the best guarantees in the industry – you get a full 1-year warranty, a 1-year service protection plan, and a 30-day money-back guarantee to offer peace of mind and protection.
+Bosch also backs this tool with one of the best guarantees in the industry – you get a full 1-year warranty, a 1-year service protection plan, and a 30-day money-back guarantee to offer peace of mind and protection.
 With that being said, this is one of the heavier models on our list, weighing in at 11.4 pounds.
 That means it’s better suited for those with good upper body strength, particularly for prolonged use periods.

 DeWalt D25263K D-Handle SDS Rotary Hammer